LeDavid17/Looknice/README.md

 - With views, the tool can't infer the dimension types.
 Remember to change time dimensions to dimension_group.
 - With [STRUCT type](https://docs.databricks.com/sql/language-manual/data-types/struct-type.html), the description, if any, is only assign to the last element of the structure.

-Please ping me if there's issues and feel free to clone & contribute!
+Please ping me if there are issues and feel free to clone & contribute!